 For a faster, more profitable home sale

-Outdoor lighting will also add a measure of security to your home by protecting against intruders and falls.
+Landscape lighting will also bring added value to your home by increasing curb appeal and adding a measure of security by protecting against intruders and falls.

 A well-lit home is essential for safety, security, function, and aesthetic reasons.
-Before adding night lighting to your home exterior, you should analyze the landscape, architecture, and safety needs to create effective nightscaping.
+Be sure to analyze the landscape and architecture of your home in order to create the most effective outdoor lighting.
 A well-planned outdoor area will include a variety of lighting types for different functions.

 Ideally, you should have enough light along stairways, steps, and paths for safety reasons, even if it's just one row of lights along one side.

 Landscape lighting will extend the time you can enjoy the outdoors and will add interest and beauty to your home design.
 It can be subtle or dramatic, depending on your taste.

 If finances are limited, simply adding a few lights to the front of the house can increase the curb appeal of your home.

 Downlighting is used to highlight objects below the light source.
 It is similar to moon lighting, except it offers brighter light.

 Downlighting is typically placed up high, for instance; in a tree, the eaves of a house, in the top of a trellis, a patio, or gazebo.